Jenn2188/webref/ed/idlpatches/README.md

 ## Creating patches

-Using SVG as an example:
+Using SVG as an example:ed/idlpatches/SVG.idl.patch

 - Open a pull request or issue for the spec.
 - Make the necessary changes to `ed/idl/SVG.idl` and commit that locally as a single commit.
 Reference the spec issue/PR in the commit message.